Join us for these networking and learning events open to non-members.

 By registering for this event, I hereby give the Association for Talent Development, Orange County Chapter, its clients, agents, and assigns, full permission to use, publish and copyright photographic images, film images, video images, sound recordings, and any reproductions from these materials of me and/or my property or any part thereof, either in conjunction with or without using my name, and make changes or alterations therein and/or alterations thereto Worldwide in perpetuity.
 Some places these images and recordings may be used and posted include, but are not limited to, the Internet, emails, social media, etc.

-If I do not provide permission, I understand I will not activate my web camera during the session.
+If I do not provide permission, I understand I will be seated outside of the field of video.

 AI.
 Green technology.
 Augmented reality.
 All these topics are popular nowadays.
 Companies are either using them directly or developing products that incorporate them.
 Organizations need people who have the aptitude to learn technically complex topics quickly.
 The technical staff are these people.
 For a variety of reasons, though, technical professionals can struggle with effectively communicating these topics, especially to non-technical audiences.